-In continuing the commitment to fully embrace the Charter for the Protection of Children and Young People, the diocese is providing a list of clergy who have a credible allegation of abuse since 1950.
+In continuing the commitment to fully embrace the Charter for the Protection of Children and Young People, the diocese provides a list of clergy who have a credible allegation of abuse since 1950.
 All of these individuals have either been removed from ministry or are deceased.
-Credible is defined as: an allegation that, based upon the facts of the case, meets one or more of the following thresholds:
+Credible is defined as an allegation that, based upon the facts of the case, meets one or more of the following thresholds:

 - Corroborated with other evidence or another source, or

 In making this determination, consideration is given to the trustworthiness of the source.

 Removed from Ministry is a canonical penalty in which the cleric can no longer function as a priest, present himself as a priest, or wear clerics.
 Other canonical definitions used in the list can be found here.

 The list below is a result of thorough reviews by the Diocesan Review Board.